Hello! I'm David. Welcome to my little corner of the web.

 Lane, A. & Mcandrew, P. (2010).
 Are open educational resources systematic or systemic change agents for teaching practice.
 British Journal of Educational Technology, 41(6), pp. 952-962. doi:10.1111/j.1467-8535.2010.01119.x

 Once upon a time I dabbled in composition.
 Sketches is a collection of original short piano pieces recorded in 1991.
-I still do a cappella arrangements for groups I occasionally sing with.
-One day I'll have to post some of those here...
+I still do a cappella arrangements for my church and other groups I sing with.

-Anything and everything by Brandon Sanderson - The Way of Kings, Words of Radiance, Oathbringer, The Final Empire, The Well of Ascension, The Hero of Ages, Elantris, Warbreaker, Rhythm of War and more..
+Anything and everything by Brandon Sanderson - The Way of Kings, Words of Radiance, Oathbringer, Rhythm of War , The Final Empire, The Well of Ascension, The Hero of Ages, Elantris, Warbreaker, and everything else!

 The Earthsea Cycle by Ursula K. Leguin is the one that started it all for me, and Earthsea still feels like home in many ways - A Wizard of Earthsea, The Tombs of Atuan, The Farthest Shore, Tehanu, Tales from Earthsea, The Other Wind.